Shanwis/MimiQ/README.md

 (Optional but recommended) Add the MinGW-w64 bin folder to your Windows PATH environment variable to run make and g++ from any terminal (like PowerShell or Command Prompt).
 The path is typically C:\msys64\mingw64\bin.

+Go to SourceForge abd install GNUPlot and add to the environment variables.

 ### Build and Run